nuclearace/CytubeBot/README.md

 - `webURL` - The domain/ip you would use to connect to the webserver example: http://google.com or http://192.76.32.222
 - `webPort` - The port for the webserver.
 Anything below 1000 requires root.
 - `socketPort` - The port for socketIO.
 Anything below 1000 requires root.
 - `useIRC` - Whether or not to bridge to IRC.
-Note: All mods on the cytube channel should be registered with nickserv on IRC to avoid someone from using their name to have the bot execute commands.
+Note: All commands that require rank will not work
 - `ircServer` - the IRC server address. ex: "irc.6irc.net"
 - `ircNick` - The nickname of the bot on irc.
 - `ircPass` - Password for the IRC nick (If needed).